Greece: A Modern History

 - Accommodation at CYA

-- furnished apartment style accommodation in the Pangrati neighbourhood (central Athens)
+- furnished apartment style accommodation in the Pangrati neighbourhood of central Athens (or comparable apartments that CYA may offer in its discretion).

 - students will be housed in groups of 3 to 6 depending on size of apartment with a maximum of 2 students per room

-- Five-day trip (4 nights) to Syros Island
+- Four-day trip (3 nights) to Syros Island

 - Summer school teaching "Social & Economic History of the Mediterranean; from Local to Global"